 For a long time, the word “bacteria” was associated with germs and disease.
 But the reality is that the body is teeming with healthy bacteria that keep digestion, immunity and a score of other bodily functions in balance.
 Once people began to understand this, they looked for products and foods to help them maintain this balance.
 Enter probiotics.
 Probiotics refer to the specific live strains of “good” bacteria that help the body maintain wellness.
 They’re found naturally in foods such as yogurt, kefir, sauerkraut, kimchi and pickled vegetables, in supplement form and increasingly as additives in a number of functional food and beverage products.
+What are probiotics, exactly?
+Let’s find out.

 How do probiotics work?